Fallen-Hero/annunciator-grid-card/README.md

 ## v1.0.0 status

-v1.0.0 is promoted from the extensively tested `v2.3.0-rc.5` code line.
-The production source differs from the final RC only in release/version text; runtime behavior is unchanged.
+v1.0.0 is the current first release.
 See [VALIDATION.md](docs/VALIDATION.md).

 ## Support